 Bang-On T-Shirts began as a temporary hawker's cart in an underground mall in Vancouver.
-An old heat press and a pile of vintage vinyl transfers eventually gave way to their first permanent brick and mortar retail space, on the corner of Robson and Burrard streets, no less!
-The retail premise of Bang-On involved offering customers a wide variety of colours and styles of shirt along with a literally unlimited choice of image content, producing a personalised and customised pop cultural artifact you can wear on your body.
+An old heat press and a pile of vintage vinyl transfers eventually gave way to their first permanent brick and mortar retail space, on the corner of Robson and Burrard streets.
+The retail premise of Bang-On involved offering customers a wide variety of colours and styles of shirt or hoodie, along with a literally unlimited choice of image content, producing a personalised and customised pop cultural artifact you can wear on your body.

 A small number of base patterns were initially brought together.
 Some were borrowed, some were created from scratch but all were appropriations in some way, which carry some particular historic, sub-cultural content which in turn defines their use value as "materials".